ItiKvnAlf/O-CELLOT/README.md

 ## Step 6

 Once all the modules are successfully installed, you can run the script; it may take some time, but you should see the results in the terminal, including the time required to complete each operation, the total amount of files in each folder and the first 5 rows of one of the DataFrames.

+*Notice that each time the python script is running, the tables of the database must be empty, otherwise the data will be duplicated.*